 * Requirement(s) or prerequisite(s) may apply on some courses.

 Students may be granted credit transfer for up to five Open Elective courses taken at a partner institution.
 You should apply to the Registry for credit transfer immediately upon your return to Centennial College by completing an application form.
 Your application should include supporting documents such as a certified true copy of the transcript issued to you by the partner institution and the course documents of the course(s) for which you wish to obtain credit.
 The course documents should include information such as course syllabus, contact hours, assessment method etc.

 You should ensure that the courses you select at the partner institution do not duplicate courses you have previously taken at Centennial College.
-For example, if you have completed Principles of Economics at Centennial, you should not enroll in Introduction to Economics at the partner institution.
-You should view the experience of studying abroad as a unique opportunity to take courses you would not otherwise be able to take at Centennial: Psychology, American Studies, Journalism, Literature, etc. Generally speaking, these courses should be at the American “200” level or higher.
+For example, if you have completed Principles of Economics at Centennial College, you should not enroll in Introduction to Economics at the partner institution.
+You are encouraged to view the exchange experience as a unique opportunity to take courses you would not otherwise be able to take at Centennial College, such as American Studies, Journalism, Literature, etc. Generally speaking, these courses should be at the American “200” level or higher.
 Courses at the 100 level are introductory courses usually taken in the first year of studies, roughly equivalent to QF 4 courses in Hong Kong.

 The exact number of credits granted will be considered on a case-by-case basis by the College.

-You are eligible to apply if you meet the following criteria
+You are eligible to apply for exchange if you meet the following criteria

 - You should have completed at least 30 credits of study at Centennial College;

 - You have a minimum Cumulative GPA of 2.75; and